-The NCUA's primary occupation is the Credit Union Examiner (CUE).
+The NCUA's primary occupation is the Credit Union Examiner (CUE), representing close to 70 percent of the agency staff.
 Entrylevel CUE positions are advertised and recruited as career ladder positions with promotion opportunities to a target level of CU-12.
 CUEs are provided extensive training to develop and reach the full performance level.
 Note: All CUE announcements are open to Schedule A candidates.
 The agency also advertises Leadership Development Programs, which are open to all employees at all levels.
 Briefings are provided to employees prior to the program's opening to ensure employees understand the development opportunities and the application process and have an opportunity to ask questions.
+In addition, reasonable accommodations are available to help CUEs be successful in all essential functions of the job, and the Disability Solutions Desk supports on challenges or issues that employees with disabilities may experience.